-Equality and Diversity champion for the RIBA
+Equality, Diversity & Inclusion Champion for the RIBA

 Jane Duncan is leading programme of renewed activity to investigate the current causes of inequality in the architecture profession and explore best practice with other occupations.
 The programme for 2013/14 started in March with 'Architecture Out' - a discussion event with Stonewall about the experiences of being gay in architecture - and continue with the roll-out of the highly successful Fluid mentoring scheme for women in architecture.